Winsalot/AutumnRTS/MicroTournament.md

+UPDATE: Scaling down my ambitions for project is probably good idea.
+However, I don't feel like doing it.
+I dont want to make MicroTournament.
+I want to make AutumnRTS.
+And I will be making AutumnRTS, even if it's impossible or too hard for a single dev (for now).
+Might delete this file later, idk :).

 # Micro Tournament

 I got dissilusioned by my ability to finish (or get even close to finish) of this project solo.
 Since I still feel passionate about making a proper open source RTS I decided to focus on making a smaller game and engine that supports it.